 How to create a safe sleeping space for your baby

 Creating a safe sleep environment is an important step to keeping your baby safe.
-Safe sleeping techniques may seem like common knowledge to a seasoned parent, but the skills to properly put a baby to sleep can allude first-time parents who haven’t had the opportunity to be educated on safe sleep protocols.
+Safe sleeping techniques may seem like common knowledge to a seasoned parent, but the skills to properly put a baby to sleep can elude first-time parents who haven’t had the opportunity to be educated on safe sleep protocols.

 According to the American Academy of Pediatrics sleep guidelines, approximately 3,500 infants die each year in the United States from sleep-related deaths.
-Babies who are not properly put to sleep can suffer the consequences of various dangers, including Sudden Death Syndrome, more commonly known as SIDS.
+Babies who are not properly put to sleep can suffer the consequences of various dangers, including Sudden Infant Death Syndrome, more commonly known as SIDS.

 Parents who are knowledgeable about safety precautions can provide their children with a safe sleep environment and help eliminate risks.
 Taking simple, but essential steps can help parents rest assured that their infants are sleeping safe and sound.